Home > News > Paying Off Debt

 Your next step is to order your expenses by importance.
 As enjoyable as your Netflix account may be, it’s not vital for your survival.
 So, make sure you’re realistic with how you list your expenses.
 Your aim is to have money allocated to all these categories.
 Then, whatever is left over is your splurge money.

 You will have already established your debt repayments in your debt plan.
-Now, you’ll just need to put these amounts into your budget and then make changes as your start to pay them off.
+Now, you’ll need to put these amounts into your budget and then make changes as you start to pay them off.
 If you know you’ve got a rego payment coming up, adjust your budget accordingly.
-You may go some weeks without much splurge money.
+You may go for some weeks without much splurge money.
 However, if the necessities are covered, you will survive.
 That’s all you really need to do so it’s all good.

-If you’re using the work ‘broke’ to describe how you earn a decent amount but can’t seem to get on top of your eBay addiction, leaving you with no money to pay the bills, then you’re not actually broke.
+If you’re using the word ‘broke’ to describe how you earn a decent amount but can’t seem to get on top of your eBay addiction, leaving you with no money to pay the bills, then you’re not actually broke.
 That’s a good thing because it means you can easily make some changes to the way you spend your money.
 Establish what it is you tend to splurge the most on.
 Then, unless it’s in the list of necessities, cut it out of your budget.
 You may think you need to add a 27th bucket hat from ebaycruiser99 to your collection.
-However, we’re telling you now, you don’t.
+However, we’re telling you now; you don’t.

 If you are actually broke then don’t make it worse by making bad decisions.
-If your budget is already stretched thin then don’t go spending money on things you don’t need.
+If your budget is already stretched thin, then don’t go spending money on things you don’t need.

 It might also be a good idea to take a look at some of your fixed costs.
-If you’re a home owner, you might want to look at cheaper rates on your home loan.
+If you’re a homeowner, you might want to look at cheaper rates on your home loan.
 If you’re renting then perhaps you could explore your options for getting cheaper rent.
 This might include relocating to a less expensive place to live, negotiating with your landlord or finding an extra housemate to help with the rent.

 The same goes for your utility bills.
 Do some research and make sure you’re getting the cheapest deal.
 If you find a cheaper option, change service providers.
 You could also consider downsizing your mobile phone package.
-The 8gb of data you’re currently paying for might not be a complete necessity to your life.
+The 8GB of data you’re currently paying for might not be a complete necessity to your life.
 If it’s not, cut the cord, you’ll be okay.

-You’re not the first person in this world to live off your income alone and you won’t be the last.
+You’re not the first person in this world to live off your income alone, and you won’t be the last.
 This means it is completely doable and something you will establish when implementing your budget plan.
 Avoiding adding to your debt will also help you keep up a positive credit score and will improve your overall credit history.

 Making extra money is the key to paying off debt.
 If you’re a freelance or part-time worker, try and pick up a few extra hours per week or even a second job.
-If you’re a full time worker you can still make some extra cash by selling your unused goods, picking up some babysitting or tutoring jobs or even jumping on Airtasker and doing some chores for cash.
+If you’re a full-time worker, you can still make some extra cash by selling your unused goods, picking up some babysitting or tutoring jobs or even jumping on Airtasker and doing some chores for cash.

-You might have a crafty hobby, you could find a way to make money from that.
+You might have a crafty hobby; you could find a way to make money from that.
 Open a market stall on the weekend or set up an online shop for you hand-made goods.
 Whatever you can do to increase your cash flow for paying off debt, do it.

 Any extra money that you make should go straight to paying off loans.
 Remember to always put lump sums towards one debt at a time while just paying the minimum on the others.

-If you are living pay check to pay check, unexpected expense can be a killer for your bank account.
-It’s likely that your budget is already stretched quite thin but try and put a bit of money away each pay day for your emergency fund.
-It may take you a while to build it up but once you get to about the $1,000 you’ll start to notice a little bit of weight off your shoulders.
+If you are living paycheck to paycheck, unexpected expense can be a killer for your bank account.
+It’s likely that your budget is already stretched quite thin but try and put a bit of money away each payday for your emergency fund.
+It may take you a while to build it up, but once you get to about the $1,000, you’ll start to notice a little bit of weight off your shoulders.
 If you do manage to make some extra cash, you could also put some of it towards your emergency fund as it is basically a future debt preventer so also a worthy cause.

-A balance transfer is only worth it if you can find a credit provider with a very low interest rate, little to no balance transfer fee, a credit limit high enough to accommodate your previous balance and an introductory period long enough to pay off the balance before the interest kicks in.
+A balance transfer is only worth it if you can find a credit provider with a very low-interest rate, little to no balance transfer fee, a credit limit high enough to accommodate your previous balance and an introductory period long enough to pay off the balance before the interest kicks in.

-Paying of debt can be stressful, especially when you don’t have much money to spare.
+Paying off debt can be stressful, especially when you don’t have much money to spare.
 Tell your friends and family about your goals and ask them to hold you accountable.
 Get them to encourage you as you will find it so much easier to stay motivated to pay down your debt.
-You might even motivate your friends to do the same and then you can all be smart spenders together.
+You might even motivate your friends to do the same, and then you can all be smart spenders together.

 You’re not going to tackle all of your debt overnight so don’t panic if it takes you a little longer than you’d originally hoped.
-Just concentrate on paying off one debt at a time and you’ll soon fall into a routine of making regular payments towards your debt.
+Just concentrate on paying off one debt at a time, and you’ll soon fall into a routine of making regular payments towards your debt.
 Track your progress, celebrate your successes and just stay cool as you keep chipping away.

 Jacaranda has the Millennial’s Guide To Buying A Home: Part 2

-Here are the 6 financial goals you need to set for 2019!
+Here are the 6 financial goals you need to set for 2021!